Feedback from users is very valuable to us in designing and improving NetLogo. We'd like to hear from you. (See Contacting Us.)

 We recommend Oracle's Java runtime when using NetLogo on Linux.

 In theory, any Java 5 or later runtime will run NetLogo.
 In practice, some Java implementations aren't high enough quality.
+Recent versions of OpenJDK will probably work; older ones may not.
 GNU libgcj does not work.
-Very recent versions of OpenJDK (22.214.171.124-22.b22 or newer) may work; older ones don't.

 Ubuntu users should consult http://help.ubuntu.com/community/Java.

-A nearly certain fix is to use a text editor to edit the NetLogo 5.0.4.vmoptions file (found in the NetLogo directory, by default in C:\Program Files):
+A nearly certain fix is to use a text editor to edit the NetLogo 5.0.5.vmoptions file (found in the NetLogo directory, by default in C:\Program Files):

 Try changing the 1024m a smaller number like 512m.
 This should permit NetLogo to start, although the lower heap size limit may affect your ability to run models with many agents.
 (See How big can my model be?.)